Roswell Conspiracies: Aliens, Myths and Legends: Credits

 Co-created by Kaaren Lee Brown, the show's pilot episode and bible were written by Bob Forward and Greg Johnston, Story Editors.
 Some sources say it was set up to be shown as either 20 one-hour-long episodes or for each episode to be split in half to equal 40 thirty-minute episodes.
 Aside from a few dual part episodes, however, the storytelling reads better as 40 separate episodes.
 There was a production budget from Bohbot of U.S.; $500,000 per episode with a blend of cel animation and special effects at Epoch Ink in Santa Monica, California, with the talents of Joe Pearson, Tom Tataranowicz, Chuck Patton, Brad Coombs, Young Yoon, Harry Warner, Rick Ungar, Brad Rader and Gregg Davidson.
 Stephanie Graziano produced.
+Pearson was later credited with showrunning the series, where he met Kevin Eastman, the co-creator of the Teenage Mutant Ninja Turtles.

 Production

 On May 13, 1998, it was announced Bohbot Entertainment would be producing Roswell Conspiracies — Aliens, Myths & Legends for a fall 1999 broadcast on the syndicated Bohbot Kids Network.
 The episodes were budgeted at $850,000 each for 44 half hour long episodes.

-On April 4, 2001, it was confirmed that the series was picked up by Fox to air on Fox Kids block from April 7, which the series reran on.
-The show was in Top 5 children's shows in the UK on BBC in April 2001.
+However, in June 1999 it was reported the run would actually consist of 40 episodes budgeted at a total of $18.7 million or $467,500 per episode.
+Gargoyles creator Greg Weisman was initially announced as a writer and producer for the series, though Weisman ended up having no affiliation with the final series.
+Weisman wrote the original pilot under the title The Roswell Conspiracies, however the pilot script was rejected though some of Weisman's concepts were incorporated into the final version of the series.
+The series marked Bohbot Entertainment's first time producing an animated series rather than serving as just a distributor.
+The series was the first project for Bohbot Kids Network, a syndication package similar to Bohbot's Amazin' Adventures that aimed to have the look and feel of a network block similar to Fox Kids.
+Stephanie Graziano was chosen to head up BKN given her role in helping establish Fox Kids.